CToH10/workoutManager/README.md

 ### Delete user - DELETE /users/`${id}` <br>

 Must provide access token<br>
-Information is kept, user is disabled.<br>
+Information is kept, user is disabled<br>
-Admin can delete any user<br>
+User can only delete themselves, admin can delete any user<br>

 Standard answer returns no body and status `204` <br>